 Hellboy, the cigar-puffing demon from another dimension, fights supernatural monsters to protect America from evil but he isn’t even allowed to go out and enjoy the freedom he’s helped secure.
 So he sneaks out for day trips, running along rooftops and leaping from building to building, or just visiting his tormented pyrokinetic teammate Liz (Selma Blair), the girl he loves who has the power to summon and shoot flames, but not the power to fully control it.
 Doug Jones suits up as the amphibious “Abe” Sapien, a mystery mutant voiced by David Hyde Pierce and Jeffrey Tambor is the by-the-book bureaucrat who can’t stand Hellboy because he has to cover for him every time he’s spotted by the public.
 In this world, Hellboy is part of the American folklore, like Bigfoot and UFOs, with out-of-focus pictures on tabloid papers, conspiracy theories, and even a comic book created around the legend.
 In this case legend is true.
 And it has a real soft spot for kittens.

-Also on Blu-ray and DVD (details on the special edition discs below the trailer) and on SVOD through Amazon Video and other services.
+On Blu-ray and DVD (details on the special edition discs below the trailer) and on SVOD through Amazon Video and other services.
 Availability may vary by service.

 The two-disc DVD features two commentary tracks (creator commentary by director Guillermo del Toro with co-executive producer/original comic book creator Mike Mignola and cast commentary by Ron Perlman, Selma Blair, Rupert Evans and Jeffrey Tambor) and an optional storyboard tracks (with the sketches in the bottom right corner of the screen for comparison), the exhaustive two-and-a-half hour-documentary “Hellboy: The Seeds of Creation” (which follows the project from the origin of the comics through scripting and special effects to the finished film), three deleted scenes with optional director commentary, video introductions by del Toro and Blair, character bios (written by del Toro), branching DVD-comics (jump to eight original Mike Mignola Hellboy comics), “Right Hand of Doom” set visits (behind the scenes at eight locations) at key points in the film, and storyboard and animatics comparisons.